Stevens-Mark/NotFlix/README.md

 ## Limitations / Areas for improvement
 - [x] I have not added all the genres to the site (for example: Romance, History, Mystery, Reality, Talk, Western...).
-- [x] Only the first page is shown for each genre (20 items) - need to add ability to load more pages.
 - [x] When navigating between the different pages the data is reload when a page is revisted (new API calls).
 Thus the same data is downloaded each time and not very efficient.